SolraBizna/j6502/OCMOS.md

 - The terminal will be initialized, if possible.
 If reading `$02FF` returns `$FF`, then the BIOS' attempt to initialize the terminal failed.
 - The terminal size will have been written to `$0B-$0E`, if the terminal is initialized.
-- All installed memory will be linearly mapped starting at `$1000`.
+- Any installed memory will be linearly mapped starting at `$1000`.
 (This is the power-on state of the MMU.)
 - The UUID of the device that was booted from will be in `$20-$2F`.
 It is assumed that your code "knows" how it booted.
+- If booted from an unmanaged drive, the first disk drive controller (`$260-$268`) will be set up with that drive.
+Other disk drives are in an undefined state.
 - All user-facing BIOS control flags are 0.

 Interrupts